 Integrated applications make out-of-class teaching and learning much simpler and straightforward for those who use an LMS.
-By integrating with extensible LMSs, applications can take advantage of features that can greatly improve how the apps are used by remote learning end-clients.
+By integrating with extensible LMS's, your application can take advantage of their features which can greatly improve how the app is used by your remote learning clients.

 LMS Integration Simplifies Onboarding for Remote Learners

-Most LMSs allow developers to build SSO functions that permit end-users to log into the application using the user’s LMS credentials.
-End-users, who are usually teachers and students, benefit from SSO because they don't have to remember a separate set of credentials for your application – limiting a security risk.
+Most LMS's allow you to develop single sign-in (SSO) functions that permit end-users to log into your application using their LMS credentials.
+End-users, who are usually teachers and students, benefit from SSO because they don't have to remember a separate set of credentials for your application.
 The users will use their existing LMS username and password to sign in.
-Being able to log in seamlessly to a school’s application greatly reduces the complexity of a user trying to access the application from outside the classroom.
-With SSO, teachers and school admins won't have to do as much hand-holding to get their students onto the app.
+Seamlessly being able to login to your application greatly reduces complexity for a user trying to access your application from outside the classroom.
+With SSO, teachers and IT admins won't have to do as much hand-holding to get their students onto the app.

 LMS Integration Makes Applications Extensible

-All of the major LMSs offer integrations through their API and/or the Learning Tools Interoperability standard.
-Integrating with an LMS lets an application take advantage of extensible features that allow the app access to specific data in the LMS.
+All of the major LMS's offer integration through their API and/or the Learning Tools Interoperability® (LTI®) standard.
+Integrating with an LMS lets your application take advantage of extensible features that allow your app access to specific data in the LMS.
 Features such as assignment creation, assignment submission, and grade passback may also be enabled through LMS integration.

-For example, say that an application hosts homework assignments for teachers to assign to students.
-Then a developer builds an integration with Google Classroom that allows the application to create assignments and submissions in the LMS.
-A teacher who uses Google Classroom, could then log into the application, find the homework assignment teachers want students to complete, and assign it directly to a specific course in Google Classroom.
-The students would then see the assignment appear when logging into Google Classroom.
-The students can follow the instructions in the assignment and make submissions, which the teacher would receive in Google Classroom.
+For example, let's say that your application hosts homework assignments for teachers to assign to their students.
+Let's also say that you developed an integration with Google Classroom that allows your application to create assignments and submissions in Google Classroom.
+A teacher who uses Google Classroom could then log into your application, find the homework assignment they want their students to complete, and assign it directly to a specific course in Google Classroom.
+Their students would then see the assignment appear when they log into Google Classroom.
+They can follow the instructions in the assignment and make their submission, which the teacher would receive in Google Classroom.

 What to Keep in Mind for Remote Learners